+DISASSEMBLY

-DISASSEMBLY Be Sure Rifle Is Unloaded!
+Be Sure Pistol Is Unloaded!

-An on-line video demonstrating the disassembly and reassembly of the AR-556® rifle can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the disassembly and reassembly of the AR-556° rifle, which shares many components with the AR-556° Pistol, can be viewed by going to Ruger.com/TechTips.

-Although the AR-S56® rifle can be disassembled, reassembled and cleaned in almost any surrounding, it is preferrable to carry out these procedures on a workbench or table which has a covered top.
+Although the RUGER® AR-SS6® PISTOL can be disassembled, reassembled and cleaned in almost any surrounding, it is preferrable to carry out these procedures on a workbench or table which has a covered top.
 A piece of shallow nap rug or an old blanket is an ideal covering.
-Such a covering keeps the rifle from slipping and being scratched.
+Such a covering keeps the pistol from slipping and being scratched.

 1. Removing the magazine.
-(See Figure 8.)
+(See Figure 16.)

-- Point the rifle in a safe direction, safety in the "SAFE" position. - b.
-Hold magazine in left hand. - c.
-With right index finger press inward on the magazine catch button. - d.
-Remove magazine and set aside. - e.
-Pull the charging handle all the way to the rear. - f.
-Depress the bottom part of the bolt catch plunger and allow the bolt carrier to move forward until it stops.
+- After clearing the chamber and holding the pistol grip in your right hand, switch the selector switch to the "SAFE" position. - b.
+Hold the magazine in the left - With your right index finger, press inward on the magazine catch button. - Remove the magazine and set it aside. - e.
+Pull the charging handle all the way to the rear.

-g.
+- Depress the bottom part of the bolt catch plunger and allow the bolt carrier to move forward until it stops. - g.
 Look in the ejection port window at the chamber to make sure there are no live or spent cases in the chamber.

 2. Release bolt into battery position.
-(See Figure 9.)
+(See Figure 17.)

-- After clearing the chamber and holding the pistol grip in right hand, switch the selector switch to the "SAFE" position. - Press the upper thumb pad of the bolt catch to release the bolt carrier assembly into battery position.
+- Ensure your firearm selector switch is in the "SAFE" position. - Press the upper thumb pad of the bolt catch to release the bolt carrier assembly into battery position.